5/2/2024

 Operator

-Thank you, your next question is coming from Lezik Salusky from Truist Securities, your line is live.
+Thank you.
+Your next question is coming from Lezik Saluski from Truist Securities.
+Your line is live.

 speaker

-Good morning, thank you for taking my questions.
+Good morning.
+Thank you for taking my questions.
 I actually do have a couple of follow-ups on the pipeline.
-So on your RETC program with enrollment on both trials now complete, can you handicap a timeline for top line results and would you disclose data from one study or both together and is there a possibility you would release preliminary data and then secondarily on CAB TRIO, is there any initial feedback from prescribers regarding the trends that you see and then how sizable ultimately is this market within the category and also your plans for launching it into Canada once approved.
-And then third on Thermage, what is the market strategy or go to market strategy in China and how big is the opportunity there for you in that product launch, thank you.
+So on your RETC program with enrollment on both trials now complete, can you handicap a timeline for for top line results and would you disclose data from one study or both together?
+And is there a possibility you would release preliminary data?
+And then secondarily, on Captrio, is there any initial feedback from prescribers regarding the trends that you've seen and how sizable ultimately is this market within the category and also your plans for launching it into Canada once approved?
+And then third, on Thermage, what is the market strategy or go-to-market strategy in China, and how big is the opportunity there for you in that product launch?
+Thank you.

 speaker